 The primary responsibility for meeting all benchmarks rests with the student.
-The Department's Director of Graduate Studies will serve as the primary advisor for first year students and oversee the advising of all other students, particularly with regards to interactions with the Graduate School and issues of progress toward degree.
-The instructor of AMST 2520 will assist in advising second year students.
+The Department's Doctoral Advisor will serve as the primary advisor for first year students and oversee the advising of all other students, particularly with regards to interactions with the Graduate School and issues of progress toward degree.
+Secondary advising in the fall semester of the second years comes from the instructor of AMST 2520 for second year students.
 Once students have located a preliminary exam and/or dissertation advisor, that faculty member serves as the student's primary scholarly advisor.
-Students are expected to consult with the DGS at regular intervals and to keep the DGS apprised of any issues that would prevent them from meeting deadlines.
-Grades of incomplete should be resolved as soon as possible and certainly within a semester.
-Any student not meeting the deadlines outlined above will be considered not in good standing and will receive a letter of explanation from the DGS, sent on behalf of the department.
+Students are expected to consult with the DA at regular intervals and to keep the DA apprised of any issues that would prevent them from meeting deadlines.
+Grades of incomplete should be resolved as soon as possible and certainly within a semester, as coursework grades indicate a student's good standing.
+As outlined above, students are generally expected to complete their preliminary examinations by the fall of year 3, the dissertation proposal by end of year 3.
+Any student not meeting these deadlines without prior consultation with the DA, sent on behalf of the department.
 Should a student be out of good standing for two consecutive semesters, and after consultation with the Graduate School, the Department will mandate either a Leave of Absence or termination.

-The faculty will meet once a year, in a March meeting called by the DGS, to consider preliminary exam proposals and the progress of each of the current PhD students enrolled in the program.
-Faculty will review the preliminary exam proposals to ensure they have the breadth and depth needed to certify expertise in American Studies.
-The discussion of the work of other students will be undertaken in order to make suggestions to the DGS and the student for possible publication or presentation of projects; flag potential problems and suggest possible solutions; and consider changes to the graduate curriculum.
+The faculty will meet once a year, in a Spring meeting called by the DA, to consider the progress of each of the current PhD students enrolled in the program with the input of all faculty advisors who work with doctoral students on exams and dissertations.
+The discussion of the work of advanced doctoral students will be undertaken in order to make suggestions to the DA and the student of the possible publication or presentation of projects; flag potential problems and suggest possible solutions; and consider changes to the graduate curriculum.